altheanabila/Multiple-Linear-Regression-of-MacroEconomics-Data2/README.md

 ![Testimage1](https://github.com/altheanabila/Multiple-Linear-Regression-of-MacroEconomics-Data2/blob/main/Macroecon3.png)

 5. Run this code to get the result of OLS.
-We can see that only variable Import that is statistically significant.
-The R squared presents weak correlation by only 32,1%.
+We can see that only variable Tariff rates that is statistically significant.
+The R squared presents strong correlation by 70,4%.
 `lm_multi = sn.OLS(y_multi, X_multi_cons).fit()`
 `lm_multi.summary()`